ajwdewit/pcse/doc/quickstart.rst

     >>> wofost_object.run_till_terminate()
     >>> wofost_object.store_to_file("myresults.txt")

-Which should look like this :download:`myresults.txt`
+Which should look like this :download:`downloads/myresults.txt`

 Running PCSE/WOFOST with custom input data
 ==========================================